-Dr. Sowell is a family friendly cosmetic dentist in Plano who is highly skilled in the use of porcelain veneers, which can improve the aesthetics of your smile by correcting the color, shape, and spacing of your teeth.
-Dr. Sowell can use these dental veneers to close spaces between your teeth, lengthen small or misshapen teeth or whiten stained teeth.
-If your teeth are chipped or are showing signs of wear, veneers can protect them from damage and restore their appearance.
+Dr. Sowell is a family-friendly cosmetic dentist in Plano who is highly skilled in providing affordable porcelain veneers.
+Improve the aesthetics of your smile by correcting the color, shape, and spacing of your teeth with dental veneers.
+Dr. Sowell can use dental veneers to close spaces between your teeth, lengthen small or misshapen teeth, or whiten teeth with deep dark stains.
+If your teeth are chipped or are showing signs of wear, our affordable dental veneers can protect them from damage and restore their appearance.

 Porcelain veneers in Plano, TX

 A porcelain veneer is a very thin shell that covers the front and sides of a tooth.
 This shell is permanently bonded into place to cover up any cosmetic imperfection.
 Porcelain is very similar in appearance to natural teeth so they will blend in seamlessly.
 When shaped and placed correctly, they should feel completely natural in your mouth.
 You won’t even notice them when you are talking or eating.
 A dental veneer is a permanent, irreversible dental restoration that is highly stain resistant.
 They eliminate the worry of your teeth turning yellow over time.
 Porcelain veneers are very strong and durable but, just like your strongest natural tooth, can be broken or cracked with the right amount of force, although this is not common.